SurendharGnanavel/TeatFramework/README.md

 5. Created a interface for the UIActions reusable method implementation done in UiactionsImp.java

-Steps to runt eh framework:
+Steps to run the framework:
-To runt the framework we need to have maven in our system as pre-requisites.
+To run the framework we need to have maven in our system as pre-requisites.
 Then Open Terminal/cmd run mvn clean install test